nogazax/EvolutionTSP/README.md

 # EvolvingLikePokemon

 ## Intro
-The Mini-Project handles the TSP problem using Evolutionary Algorithm.
+The project handles the TSP problem using Evolutionary Algorithm.
 To implement EA we used the EC-KitY package as instructed.

 We chose to solve the following version of TSP problem:
 - The agent is allowed to choose stating city.